habx/test-client-front/README.md

 ### Tech

-You are required to use [react](https://github.com/facebook/react) with [apollo-client](https://github.com/apollographql/react-apollo) to make your GraphQL api calls. 👮‍♂️
+We ask you to use [react](https://github.com/facebook/react) with [apollo-client](https://github.com/apollographql/react-apollo) to make your GraphQL api calls. 👮‍♂️

-It is appreciated that you use [typescript](https://github.com/microsoft/TypeScript). 🤓

-You can generate types based on your GraphQL requests by running `npm run build:types` after having installed [apollo-tooling](https://github.com/apollographql/apollo-tooling). 💪
+### Nice to have

+* use [typescript](https://github.com/microsoft/TypeScript), even better in strict mode with `apollo-tooling` 🤓
+* do some animations with tools you like
+* test the application: you can use `jest` or even `puppeteer` if you want 💃

 #### Recommended libraries

-Here are some libraries we are using daily, better getting use to it right away don't you think ? 😉
+Here are some libraries we are using daily, but you can use whatever you want ! 😉

 * [@habx/ui-core](https://github.com/habx/ui-core) our UI components
   library ✨